-A British backpacker found alive in the Australian outback survived his three-day ordeal by drinking contact lens solution.
+A British backpacker missing in the Australian outback for three days survived his ordeal by drinking contact lens solution, the Guardian reported.

 Sam Woodhead, 18, was “a little sunburned” and “slightly dehydrated” when he was found Friday afternoon, the BBC reported.